Google Domains Overview – Everything You Need To Know

 If you don’t want to set up your email through your host or another service, like Google Workspaces, you can use email forwarding through Google Domains.

-Simply select the Email tab and click Add Email Alias, and it should be straightforward from there.
+Simply select the Email tab and click Add Email Alias; it should be straightforward.